mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step11.md

 If you now run this query, you will get an output simular to the following picture.
 ![Output page 2](./images/Result%20pages%20page%202.png)

-## Extra excercise

-Update the seeding of the database where you add more orders to the database, create a new migration and update the database.
-Change the page size and create queries to return only a subset of the total result.

 [Next step](./Step12.md)